 Noise Limitations.
 Submit sufficient information regarding noise, to demonstrate compliance with Section 13.20.050 H. Noise.

 Decommissioning Plan.
 Describe the decommissioning and final land reclamation plan to be followed the anticipated useful life, or abandonment, or termination of the project, including evidence of proposed commitments with affected parties (county, any lessor or property owner, etc.) that ensure proper final reclamation of the wind energy siting and facility project.
 Among other things, revegetation and road repair activities should be addressed in the plan.
 Upon approval of the Wind Energy Siting and Facility Permit and review of the decommissioning plan, the Platte County Board of Commissioners shall set an amount to be held in bond, escrow, or other acceptable form of funds.
-The decommissioning plan shall state that the facility owner/operator shall provide Platte County with Financial Assurance to cover the estimated costs of decommissioning and that the county shall have access to the facility and to the funds to effect or complete decommissioning one (1) year after cessation of operations.
+The decommissioning plan shall state that the facility Parent Company, owner(s), oroperator(s) shall provide Platte County with Financial Assurance to cover the estimated costs of decommissioning and that the county shall have access to the facility and to the funds to effect or complete decommissioning one (1) year after cessation of operations.
 In addition, the applicant shall provide the county with a new estimate of decommissioning of the wind energy siting and facility every (5) years under the same conditions as forth above.

 Annual Review and Reporting.
 The applicant, owner, and/or operator shall submit to the Platte County Planning Office on the first Monday of July each year following project approval a report regarding maintenance and operation of the permitted WECS Project.
 This report shall include: